Statistical Discrimination in Ratings-Guided Markets: Introduction

 \section{Introduction}

-Discrimination of individuals based on their race, gender, ethnicity and other social identities, is a pervasive problem.
-While the problem is as old as humanity, it has taken on a new meaning and form at digital marketplaces and social media where our social and economic interactions increasingly take place.
-Evidence suggests that discrimination is prevalent in popular online platforms such as airbnb (\cite{edelman2017racial} and \cite{cui2019reducing}), freelancing worksites (\cite{hannak2017bias}), ride-sharing platforms (\cite{ge2016}), and math Stack exchange (\cite{bohren2019dynamics}).
+Discrimination based on race, gender, ethnicity, and other social identities remains a persistent societal challenge.
+This age-old problem has not vanished in the digital era; it continues to appear in modern online marketplaces and social media platforms.
+Evidence suggests that discrimination is prevalent in popular online platforms such as Airbnb \citep{edelman2017racial,cui2019reducing}, freelancing websites \citep{hannak2017bias}, ride-sharing platforms \citep{ge2016}, and even online communities like math Stack Exchange \citep{bohren2019dynamics}.

-At first glance, online platforms are an unlikely place for discrimination to occur, given the widely-used ratings system that facilitates social learning among users.
-Platforms for ride-sharing, house-sharing, freelancing, credit, and insurance collect information about drivers, customers, guests, workers, and loan and insurance applicants based on performers' past records and user experiences.
-Platforms then aggregate the information into simple {\it ratings}, and make {\it recommendations} based on these ratings.
-It is now routine that machine algorithms pre-screen r\'esum\'es of job applicants, evaluate loan or insurance applicants and freelance workers, recommend their promotion or firing, and rates recidivism of parolees.

-By limiting subjective human judgment and replacing it with accurate information and objective recommendation, one would think that data-driven social learning should limit the scope for statistical discrimination.
-Intuitively, there should be simply less room for statistical inference on an individual based on his/her group identity---and therefore discrimination based on it---if one is guided by more accurate information about his/her \emph{individual} characteristics.
-The logic of this reasoning is at first glance plausible, and indeed, if full information were available, discrimination, except based on tastes, should disappear.\footnote{There is some empirical evidence that reputation/ratings ameliorate discrimination in some contexts (see \cite{cui2019reducing} and \cite{bohren2019dynamics}).} However, it is not at all clear that more information and social learning should necessarily lead to less discrimination.
+At first glance, discrimination in online marketplaces is rather surprising, given their widespread use of user-generated rating systems.\footnote{Platforms for ride-sharing, freelancing, credit, and insurance collect data on users' past performances and experiences, aggregating it into \emph{ratings} to make \emph{recommendations}.
+Machine-learning algorithms now routinely pre-screen résumés, evaluate loan and insurance applicants, assess freelance workers, suggest promotions or terminations, and predict parolee recidivism.} Such rating systems facilitate social learning, which on balance should limit the potential for statistical discrimination.
+With more accurate information about {\it individuals}, there should be less room for biased inferences based on their {\it group identities.} Indeed, in a world of perfect information, discrimination, except perhaps based on personal preferences, should vanish.\footnote{There is some empirical evidence that reputation/ratings ameliorate discrimination in some contexts \citep[see][]{cui2019reducing,bohren2019dynamics}.}